 ・Aikido ・Zen Meditation ・Calligraphy・Flower Arrangement

-At the end of the program students will make a final (wrap-up) presentation on items (1) or (2) on their experience.
-The program includes experiments, lectures, facility/laboratory visits, presentation and field trips.
+At the end of the program, students will make a final (wrap-up) presentation on items (1) or (2) on their experience.
+The program includes experiments, lectures, facility/laboratory visits, presentations, and field trips.
 The following topics will be covered.

 ● Swordsmith in Miyagi